Kultarr: Targeted conservation programs

-A detailed recovery plan has been developed for the kultarr by the New South Wales National Parks and Wildlife Service under the 'saving our species' program.
+The New South Wales National Parks and Wildlife Service developed a detailed recovery plan for the kultarr under the "saving our species" program.
 Objectives include identifying species distributions and habitat requirements, identifying specific threats to the species, implementing direct management strategies to reduce threats as well as public education to increase the profile of the kultarr.
-At present there aren't any plans to reintroduce kultarrs into the wild.
+At present there are no plans to reintroduce kultarrs into the wild.

 Direct management strategies that benefit the species include: